-As a travel nurse, you are packing up your belongings after every assignment ends.
-Many times, these assignments are thousands of miles away from your family and friends.
-So, how do you handle being that far away from those you love, in a town you aren’t familiar with?
+As a travel nurse, you pack up your belongings after every assignment ends.
+Often, these assignments are thousands of miles away from your family and friends.
+So, how do you handle being that far away from those you love in a town you aren’t familiar with?
 Loneliness can be a real fear for travel nurses, but it doesn’t have to be.

 Avoiding travel nursing loneliness is possible!
-There are many options to keep your time occupied while on assignment, aside from working.
+Aside from working, there are many options to keep your time occupied while on assignment.
 We have put together a list of things you can do to handle the loneliness you may feel while away from your family and friends.

 Get a pet:

 Pets can provide you companionship no matter where you go.
 You won’t feel quite so alone having them with you in your new “home.”
-Coming back to an empty home can make the loneliness worse, but by having a pet there waiting can make a huge difference.
-Having a pet on assignment can change the way you have to travel and look for housing.
-There are numerous articles on these topics on TGN website.
-Our Facebook network group is also a great place to look for tips and tricks on traveling and housing with pets.
+Coming back to an empty home can make the loneliness worse, but having a pet there waiting can make a huge difference.
+Having a pet on assignment can change how you travel and look for housing.
+There are numerous articles on these topics on the TGN website.
+Our Facebook network group is also great for looking for tips and tricks on traveling and housing with pets.

 Join a gym:

 Find a gym in your new area that offers classes!
-You have a better chance of meeting people by joining a class at the gym than just by going to the gym.
-Yelp is a great place to search for gyms in your area, because they also give reviews just like they do for restaurants.
-Many gyms offer classes more than once a week so you can work around your work schedule!
+You have a better chance of meeting people by joining a class at the gym than just by going there.
+Yelp is a great place to search for gyms in your area because they also give reviews just like they do for restaurants.
+Many gyms offer classes more than once a week so that you can work around your work schedule!

-With today’s technology, staying in touch with loved ones while on assignment is much easier than ever!
+Today’s technology makes staying in touch with loved ones while on assignment much easier than ever!
 Our cell phones now allow us to make video calls.
-If that won’t work for you there are numerous ways using different apps or programs like Skype.
-While it may not be the same as seeing them in person it will definitely help you feel closer to them and avoid travel nursing loneliness.
+If that won’t work for you, there are numerous ways to use different apps or programs like Skype.
+While it may not be the same as seeing them in person, it will help you feel closer to them and avoid travel nursing loneliness.

 Explore your new temporary city.
-Getting out and exploring your new area is a great way to get out and you may meet some friends along the way as well.
-A lot of cities and business offer events to bring people together.
+Getting out and exploring your new area is a great way to get out, and you may meet some friends along the way as well.
+A lot of cities and businesses offer events to bring people together.
 Facebook is a great place to look for events happening around you.
 You can also ask your co-workers for ideas on what to do.

 Many travel nurses use the Meetup app.
-People use Meetup to meet new people, learn new things, find support, get out of their comfort zones, and pursue their passions, together.
-The app has groups you can join that you are interested in, such as; Health and Wellness, Outdoors, Family, Sports and Fitness and many more.
+People use Meetup to meet new people, learn new things, find support, get out of their comfort zones, and pursue their passions together.
+The app has groups you can join that interest you, such as; Health and Wellness, Outdoors, Family, Sports and Fitness, and many more.
 When you join a group, you will see who is hosting local events for that group.
-If there isn’t a group for a topic you enjoy you can always create one yourself.
+If there isn’t a group for a topic you enjoy, you can always create one yourself.
 It is a great way to find others in the area that enjoy the same things you do.

 Meet other Travel Nurses in the area: